 The Nussir project is a new copper mine in Northern Norway based on the brownfield site of a mine that stopped operations in 1979.
 All infrastructure is already in place and almost no new undisturbed land will be needed to develop the new copper ore underneath the historical ore body.
 Mitigating measures have been put in place to allow the operation to coexist with the Sami reindeer herding activity in the Municipality allowing everyone to prosper from the benefits the operation will bring.

 The processing plant is adjacent to the regional road, RV94, which connects the nearest city of Hammerfest to Skaidi, where the RV94 meets the E6.
 The project has its own harbour which will be utilised for concentrate shipments and for receiving goods by sea.
 There are three airports close by, the largest is in Alta, the biggest city in Finnmark, then there’s Hammerfest airport and an airport capable of receiving special large cargo in Lakselv.

 Nussir ASA’s mining project will be a state-of-the-art mine and is planned to be the first fully electrified mine in the world.
 Once in commercial operation, there will be no diesel engines running at site.
-Combining zero carbon emissions with Norway’s almost 100% clean renewable energy grid is the ultimate combination for bringing the much needed copper metal to market in a sustainable way.
+Combining zero CO2 emissions from mine and processing facility with Norway’s almost 100% clean renewable energy grid is the ultimate combination for bringing the much needed copper metal to market in a sustainable way.

 Optimised mine plan

 The mine plan is optimised for efficiency and for the use of battery and electric vehicles and machines.
 The need for ventilation is greatly reduced as there will be no emissions underground.
 Additionally, there is a reduce need for heating the air in winter, leading to further reductions in energy usage.
 The mine plan also utilises an innovative setup of distributed crushers to speed up mining logistics.